MaxiJP/manix/README.md

 ## Build
-Currently, there is no sort of a Makefile or a uild script.
+Currently, there is no sort of a Makefile or a build script.
 Instead, just use nasm.

 To build, simply input the code,
 ```